-In collaboration with our colleagues in the emergency department (ED), we have also designed a comprehensive management program for acute attacks of COPD.
-Severely ill patients who do not respond promptly to medical treatment will receive noninvasive ventilation (NIV) in the ED itself to avoid the complications of tracheal intubation and prolonged ICU stays.
-Less ill patients will be assessed and treated in our ED's Extended Diagnostic Treatment Unit (EDTU).
-If they are better, they may go home directly from the ED.
-Because a chronic illness like COPD is often best managed at home, we have also introduced a Hospital At Home Program in which an experienced Home Visit Nurse will perform a home visit and help patients and families cope more effectively with acute attacks.
+In collaboration with our colleagues in the emergency medicine department (EMD), we have also designed a comprehensive management programme for acute attacks of COPD.
+Severely ill patients who do not respond promptly to medical treatment will receive noninvasive ventilation (NIV) in the EMD itself to avoid the complications of tracheal intubation and prolonged ICU stays.
+Less ill patients will be assessed and treated in our EMD's Extended Diagnostic Treatment Unit (EDTU).
+If they are better, they may go home directly from the EMD.
+Because a chronic illness like COPD is often best managed at home, we have also introduced a Hospital At Home Programme in which an experienced Home Visit Nurse will perform a home visit and help patients and families cope more effectively with acute attacks.
 This is often undertaken as a continuation of EDTU treatment to ensure that our patients recover smoothly from an acute attack.
-For patients who are persistently symptomatic from advanced COPD we have embarked on an advanced care program to optimise quality of life and symptom control either at home or in a hospice setting with palliative care physicians.
+For patients who are persistently symptomatic from advanced COPD, we have embarked on an advanced care programme to optimise quality of life and symptom control either at home or in a hospice setting with palliative care physicians.

 Outcomes of COPD treatment in National University Hospital